 Pendant out of Lyle’s gold colored used strings is app.
 1 3/4″ and contains the red ferrule, gold colored rhondelle beads and brown tube beads.
 Designed by jeweler and 2x breast cancer survivor Elisa Guida.
 Comes with a 16″ or 18″ gold-filled chain.
-This piece is made to order and takes approximately 3-4 weeks to complete.
-These pieces are hand made and may vary slightly.
+Due to the high demand of the Stringsforacure jewelry, orders take approximately 6-8 weeks to complete because each one is made by hand.
+Pendant is hand made and may vary slightly.

 Click view details and put mouse on picture to see a more detailed view.